Scaled and Icy

 Scaled and Icy is the sixth studio album by the American musical duo Twenty One Pilots, released on May 21, 2021, through Fueled by Ramen and Elektra.
 Its title is a play on "scaled back and isolated", a phrase frontman Tyler Joseph associated with music produced during the COVID-19 pandemic, though the title is also an anagram of "Clancy is dead", a reference to the protagonist of the duo's previous studio album, Trench (2018).
 The album received generally positive reviews from critics.

+A livestream album version of Scaled and Icy which additionally contain exclusive livestream version tracks originating from the associated "Livestream Experience" was released on November 19, 2021, five days before the release of the album's fourth and final single "The Outside".